meilfang/SynthASpoof/README.md

 This is the official repository of the work: .

 ## SynthASpoof dataset
 The SynthASpoof is the synthetic-based face presentation attack detection datasets, including synthetic-generated 25,000 bona fide images and 78,800 corresponding attacks collected by presenting the printed/replayed images to capture cameras (one mobile phone, two different tablets, and one webcam).
+The dataset can be downloaded via [owncloud](https://owncloud.fraunhofer.de/index.php/s/rDnDSrf7Zwg08gW).
 The image samples in SynthASpoof are shown:

 ![grafik](figures/SynPAD_samples.png)